Stunkymonkey/nixos/future.md

-# things to consider when availble in the next release:
+# things to consider when available in the next release:

 - systemd-repart